eclipse-archived/smarthome/docs/documentation/features/scenes.md

  * **Sample scene instance created using rule-engine:**

 ```
 {
-   "uid":"sample.scene1",
-   "name":"SampleScene",
-   "tags":[
-      "sample",
+  "uid": "light.scene1",
+  "name": "IndoorLightScene",
+  "tags": [
+    "night",
     "scene"
   ],
-   "description":"A Sample for a Scene.",
-   "triggers":[

-   ],
-   "conditions":[

-   ],
-   "actions":[
+  "description": "A night scene for indoor lights.",
+  "triggers": [],
+  "conditions": [],
+  "actions": [
     {
-         "id":"SampleActionID",
-         "type":"SampleAction",
-         "configuration":{
-            "message":">>> Hello World!!!"
+      "id": "ItemPostCommandActionID1",
+      "type": "core.ItemCommandAction",
+      "configuration": {
+        "itemName": "corridorLightItem",
+        "command": "ON"
       }
     },
     {
-         "id":"ItemPostCommandActionID",
-         "type":"core.ItemCommandAction",
-         "configuration":{
-            "itemName":"myLampItem",
-            "command":"ON"
+      "id": "ItemPostCommandActionID2",
+      "type": "core.ItemCommandAction",
+      "configuration": {
+        "itemName": "roomLampItem",
+        "command": "ON"
       }
     }
   ]
 }
 ```

+The sample scene shown above turns on the `corridorLightItem` and `roomLampItem` by sending the ON command to both of these items.
+Notice that this rule contains a tag called **scene**.
+It is advisable to use such a tag on a rule-scene to express its purpose.

- * **This scene either can be activated by sending a PUT request to the following endpoint:**
+* **The above scene can be activated by sending a PUT request to the following endpoint:**
  `/rest/rules/sample.scene1/runnow`

-* **Or by defining an action within another rule as shown in the code block below:**
+* **It can also be activated by defining an action within another rule as shown in the code block below:**

 ```
-[
 {
   "name": "SceneActivationSampleRule",
   "uid": "SceneActivationSampleRule_1",
   "tags": [
     "sample",
     "item",
     "rule"
   ],
   "configuration": {},
   "description": "Sample Rule for activating scenes.",
   "triggers": [
     {
       "id": "ItemStateChangeTriggerID",
       "type": "core.GenericEventTrigger",
-        "configuration":{
-            "eventSource":"myMotionItem",
-            "eventTopic":"smarthome/items/*",
-            "eventTypes":"ItemStateEvent"
+      "configuration": {
+        "eventSource": "myAstroItem",
+        "eventTopic": "smarthome/items/*",
+        "eventTypes": "ItemStateEvent"
       }
     }
   ],
   "actions": [
     {
       "id": "enableSceneAction",
       "type": "core.RunRuleAction",
       "configuration": {
-          "ruleUIDs": "sample.scene1"
+        "ruleUIDs": "light.scene1"
       }
     }
   ]
 }
-]
 ```
 ## REST API
-You will need the rule rest endpoints provided by the rule-engine to work with scenes.
-Some important endpoints are given below, the complete list can be found [here](rules.md#rest-api).
+You will need the rule rest endpoints provided by the rule-engine to work with the scenes.
+Some important endpoints are given below, the complete list can be found [here](rules.html#rest-api).

  - GET /rest/rules - returns all registered rule instances.
  - POST /rest/rules - adds new rule instance to the rule registry.